-Working with strings is a fundamental aspect of programming, and being able to count occurrences of a specific character or substring within a string is a useful skill to have. specific patterns in text.
-In this article, we will explore different approaches to using VBA to Count Occurrences in String, providing examples and explanations along the way.
+Working with strings is a fundamental aspect of programming, and being able to count occurrences of specific characters or substrings within a string is a useful skill.
+In this article, we’ll explore different approaches to using VBA (Visual Basic for Applications) to count occurrences in a string, providing examples and explanations along the way.

 How to Launch VBA Editor in Excel

-1. Count Number of Occurrences of Word in a Given String
+Method 1 – Counting the Number of Occurrences of a Word in a Given String

 Sub Word_Occurrences_Count()